We've tested face coverings from high street and online brands to find the best options if you're in need of a new mask.

-Face coverings had to do well on both filtration and breathability to become a Best Buy, and their performance both before and after five wash cycles was taken into account.
+Face coverings had to do well on both filtration and breathability to become Best Buys, and their performance both before and after five wash cycles was taken into account.

 The Don’t Buys were those that scored lowest on filtration, both pre and post-washing.

-In this first ever UK test of reusable face coverings, we wanted to establish which masks were most effective at blocking particles from escaping - the essential job of a face covering - but also easy to breathe through and how comfortable they are, as otherwise you would quickly tire of wearing them.
+Our tests uncover which masks are most effective at blocking particles from escaping - the essential job of a face covering - but are also easy to breathe through, well-fitting and comfortable.

 We also wanted to check how well reusable coverings stood up to regular use and washing, and if filtration efficiency was affected over time.

 Our results reveal both how functional a mask is in terms of blocking particles from penetrating the material, and how comfortable it is to wear day to day.